Skip To Main Content

 Jason Fraser

-Jason Fraser begins his first season as assistant coach at Sacramento State for the 2025-26 season.
+Jason Fraser enters his second season as assistant coach at Sacramento State for the 2026-27 season.

-A seasoned basketball coach and former elite-level player, Fraser brings over 10 years of coaching experience at the NBA, G-League, Div.
+A seasoned basketball coach and former elite-level player, Fraser has over 11 years of coaching experience at the NBA, G-League, Div.
 I, AAU and high school levels.
-A member of the Suffolk Sports Hall of Fame in his native New York, Fraser also has 15 years of experience in team building, cultural implementation, community relations, fundraising, and public speaking.
+A member of the Suffolk Sports Hall of Fame in his native New York, Fraser also has 16 years of experience in team building, cultural implementation, community relations, fundraising, and public speaking.

 A double major at Villanova where he played four seasons for head coach Jay Wright, Fraser was the director of student-athlete development at his alma mater during the 2013-14 season.